rthalley/dnspython/README.md

 set.
 The low level classes allow direct manipulation of DNS zones, messages, names, and records.

-To see a few of the ways dnspython can be used, look in the examples/ directory.
+To see a few of the ways dnspython can be used, look in the `examples/` directory.

 dnspython is a utility to work with DNS, `/etc/hosts` is thus not used.
-For simple forward DNS lookups, better use `socket.gethostbyname()`.
+For simple forward DNS lookups, it's better to use `socket.gethostbyname()`.

-dnspython originated at Nominum where it was developed to facilitate the testing of DNS software.
+dnspython originated at [Nominum](https://www.nominum.com/) where it was developed to facilitate the testing of DNS software.
 Nominum has generously allowed it to be open sourced under a BSD-style license, and helps support its future development by continuing to employ the author :).

 ## INSTALLATION

-- Many distributions have dnspython packaged for you, so you should check there first.
+* Many distributions have dnspython packaged for you, so you should check there first.
-- If you have pip installed, you can do `pip install dnspython`
+* If you have pip installed, you can do `pip install dnspython`
-- If not just download the source file and unzip it, then run `sudo python setup.py install`
+* If not just download the source file and unzip it, then run `sudo python setup.py install`

 ## ABOUT THIS RELEASE